IsraelOrtuno/Eavquent/readme.md

 #### Value

+This parameter is responsible of storing data values related to a certain attribute and to a particular entity instance (row).

 In Eavquent implementation, a Value instance will represent the content of an attribute related to a particular entity instance.
-It will contain the real value of the `price` attribute we have registered for a `product` entity.
+It will contain the real value of the `price` attribute we have registered for a `product[id=1]` entity.

+Values are stored in different tables based on their data type.
+String values will be stored in a table called (by default) `eav_values_varchar` when integer values would use `eav_values_integer` instead.
+Both tables columns are identical except the data type of the `content` column which is adapted to the data type they store.

 <a name="performance"></a>
 ### Performance